FloofyPlasma/bh-server-patcher/README.md

 ---

 macOS will try to block this app because it cannot be verified.
 This is due to me not having an Apple Developer Certificate.
+You can either open anyway by going through the security settings, or build from source.

 ### Usage